ChenDgani/Varonis_Repo/README.md

 for expand our scripts into a framework for monitoring and fixing a large number of misconfigurations across multiple services, we should:

+- The system will contain a **services DB** about all the resources across services in use (GCP resources, Zoom setting, etc)
+- **Detection Engine** that will scans configurations across services to find deviations from the DB's desired states.
+- **Alerting Mechanism**: Immediate notifications for detected misconfigurations or security risks.
+- **Automated Fixing Mechanism**: Uses APIs to automatically fix misconfigurations.
+Detailed instructions are provided for fixing configurations that can't be fixed automatically.
+- **Logging and Reporting**: Logs all detected problems and actions, generating compliance and audit reports.
 - **Scheduled Scans**: Keep security standards up to date with regular checks.
-- **Alerting Mechanism**: Immediate notifications for detected misconfigurations or security risks.
-- **Automated Remediation**: Detects and fixes common issues automatically, with manual overrides when needed.
+- This system should be managed by an engineer who will always be aware of new security risks in services that interface with the repo.

 ### Code Structure & Usage